-Carbon monoxide connects with red blood cells, robbing oxygen from your body it requires to survive.
-It combines with these cells more than 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing oxygen from your body it has to have to survive.
+It combines with these cells more than 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets brought to the important organs by the bloodstream.
-Simply put, carbon monoxide robs your body of oxygen.
-Organs have to have oxygen; without it, they begin to suffocate.
+Carbon monoxide, on lieu of oxygen, then gets taken to the important organs via the bloodstream.
+Simply put, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; without it, they begin to suffocate.

-It takes your body a long time to get rid of carbon monoxide; however, it can be drawn in much more rapidly.
+It takes your body a long time to get rid of carbon monoxide; however, it can be taken in much more quickly.